 Declawing a cat is usually done in two ways: the excisional method or guillotine (clipper) method.

 The excisional method removes all of the last bone (P3) of the toe.
 The claw extends from this bone, and it is analogous to the small bone that the human fingernail covers.
 This is most commonly done with a scalpel blade; some vets use a laser for this.

 The guillotine method is done with a nail trimmer that severs the P3 bone in half, removing the claw and distal (end) part of this bone.

-What's the Right Age to Declaw?
+The Right Age to Declaw

 Young (4 months to 8 months), non-overweight cats are better candidates for surgery when the decision to declaw has been made.
 They do experience pain but recover much quicker and with fewer complications than older and/or overweight cats.
-Many veterinarians do administer pain control medication post operatively.
+Many veterinarians do administer pain control medication postoperatively.

 Complications can include but are not limited to, the following: excessive bleeding, nail bed infection, nail regrowth (with guillotine method), pad injury during surgery, pain and limping.
 Some cats experience sensitivity and/or limping for weeks or months after the surgery with no apparent infection or nail regrowth.
 This is not "normal" post-declaw; your cat should be examined by your veterinarian.
 If you do elect to declaw your cat, the cat should be a strictly indoor cat.